 Where Should A Ring Modulation Pedal Go In The Signal Chain?

-Ring modulation pedals sound pretty experimental and so my advice is to experiment with positioning in the pedal chain.
+Ring modulation pedals sound pretty experimental, so my advice is to experiment with the positioning in the pedal chain.

 Modulation effects often sound best near the end of the pedal chain just before time-based effects (delay and reverb).
 However, ring modulation pedals aren't our typical modulation effects pedals (chorus, flanger, phaser, etc.).

 I've gotten cool results using a ring mod at the very end of the chain (yes, even running delay into it).
 I've also got cool results with it at the front of the chain and in the middle.